tahrin961/tahrin961/README.md

 🎓 Bioinformatics Engineering student at **Bangladesh Agricultural University**

-💻 Passionate about software engineering, bioinformatics, AI, and computer graphics.
+💻 Passionate about software engineering, bioinformatics, AI, and research.

 🧬 Interested in:
 - Bioinformatics & Computational Biology